-Julian teaches Improv: Introduction to 5 Skills and Improv Level 2: Long Form Games and Structure
+Julian teaches Improv: Introduction to 5 Skills, Improv Level 2: Long Form Games and Structure and Improv for Play and Stress Release

 “[I developed] a greater ability to listen and honour other people in what they do.
 A greater freedom in playing, experimenting, and listening with trust.”